boxbeam/Crunch/README.md

 |:-------|-------:|
 |504μs   |24,621μs|

 Crunch has an unfair advantage in this scenario, though, since it simplifies expressions using only constants where possible.
 Since this expression is made of only constants, Crunch will reduce it to a single constant value rather than running through all of the values every time.
-This also helps explain the longer compilation time for the larger expression.

 So now for a more realistic test: Expressions using variables.